metagenomics/long-read-training/docs/cli.rst

  5. Delete ‘test.txt’ (in your home)
  6. Change to ‘tutorial’ and rename ‘test.txt’ to ‘file.txt’ and verify
  7. Remove the directory ‘tutorial’ and its contents
+ 8. Remove the directories `testfolder` and `testdir` and its contents

 Solution: